danielabar/react-course-wesbos/readme.md

 The `build` dir is a static site - can take it and send to any static hosting provider.

 HOWEVER, server needs to be configured to always look at index.html, no matter what the url is. eg: `https://somedomain.com/store/elegant-thoughtless-diagnoses` Server should NOT look in a subdir named `store`, it should always read index.html because this is a single page app with client side routing.

+## Ejecting from create-react-app

+This course has been using `create-react-app`.
+Abstracts all the difficult parts of tooling involved in building a react app.
+Sets up webpack defaults that are good for most projects and hides the details behind an npm package `react-scripts`.

+But if you want to do anything different/custom from defaults - such as different eslint setup, webpack config, different babel plugins etc. Then need to `eject` from create-react-app.

+**Eject is one way!**

+Cannot "uneject" after eject.
+Recommend doing this on a branch for experimentation, eg: `feature/eject`.

 # Original Readme: React For Beginners — [ReactForBeginners.com](https://ReactForBeginners.com)